MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 ### Quick reply text box

 To enable a quick reply text box, like for a messaging scenario, add a text input and a button, and reference the text input's id so that the button is displayed adjacent to the input.
+The icon for the button should be a white transparent 32x32 pixel image at 100% scaling, and should have no padding included in the image itself.

 <img alt="notification with text input and actions" src="images/adaptivetoasts-xmlsample05.jpg" width="364"/>